Framer Speed Optimization: The Ultimate Guide (2026)

 • Use fade-in effects sparingly instead of applying them to every section.

-• Minimise parallax effects that require continuous rendering.
+• Minimize parallax effects that require continuous rendering.

 This ensures that animations enhance the experience without sacrificing speed.

 A desktop-first design can lead to sluggish mobile performance.
-Given that mobile users account for the majority of website traffic, failing to optimise for smaller screens can significantly impact engagement.
+Given that mobile users account for the majority of website traffic, failing to optimize for smaller screens can significantly impact engagement.

 Fix: